rcpao/PwnedPwByRange/README.md

 WARNING: Make sure you disable shell history before running this or your passwords will be stored in your command line history.
 For bash, run: 'set +o history'

-Here is an example run for the password "123456":
+Here is an example run for the password "123456" returning 23174662 occurrances:

 ```
 $ set +o history